Oral History Transcript — Dr. Kenneth Stevens

 Stevens: Well I guess it came about because I was teaching this course in speech communication.
 And it also came about because, well, I think early on, the influence of Arthur House was very strong.
 He sort of convinced me of the importance of understanding speech production.
 And then, through Dennis, partly his intellectual influence, but also all this stuff we have on the computers with all the Klatt Tools and so on, it would not have been impossible to do this book without that stuff.

 Matthies: So you were able to really relate circuits, and modeling, and analysis, and perceptual mechanisms all together.

 Stevens: Right.
 And on top of that was the influence of the linguistics.
 And that, you know, this isnít just a machine that generates sound.
 There is something up in the head that starts the whole thing going.

 Matthies: You have to have meaning.

 Stevens: Yes.
 But even below that, at the phonological level.
-Maurice and Jay have been an enormous influence.
+Morris and Jay have been an enormous influence.

 Stevens: No. Only I edited a book on the vocal folds, the physiology.
 But no others.

 Matthies: What are you current book plans?
 Is acoustics-phonetics ready for a second edition?
 Do you have another book in the pipeline?
 Or is that enough?